Aggrey Awori

 Aggrey Siryoyi Awori (23 February 1939 – 5 July 2021) was a Ugandan economist, politician and Olympic hurdler, who served as Minister for Information and Communications Technology in the Cabinet of Uganda from 16 February 2009 to 27 May 2011.
 Prior to that, he represented Samia-Bugwe North, Busia District in the Ugandan Parliament from 2001 until 2006.
 Awori was an outspoken opposition member of parliament for the Uganda People's Congress (UPC) political party.
 In 2007, he abandoned the UPC and joined the ruling National Resistance Movement.

 Background

 Awori was born on 23 February 1939, in Budimo Village, Busia District, near the Ugandan/Kenyan border as the tenth of seventeen children.
 His parents were Canon Jeremiah Musungu Awori, a pioneer African priest of the Anglican Church in East Africa and Mrs. Mariamu Odongo Awori, a nurse and community teacher.
-Aggrey's siblings include the ninth Kenyan vice-president Arthur Moody Awori and Mary Okelo, the first woman in East Africa to head a Barclays Bank branch and the founder of the Kenya Women Finance Trust, Kenya's women only bank.
+Aggrey's siblings include W.W.W.
+Awori, a freedom fighter and Member of the Legislative Council of Kenya in pre-Independence Kenya, the ninth Kenyan vice-president Moody Arthur Awori and Mary Okelo, the first woman in East Africa to head a Barclays Bank branch and the founder of the Kenya Women Finance Trust, Kenya's women only bank.
 Mary is also the founder of Makini Schools, a leading school chain in East Africa.

 Awori owned an urban home in Busia Municipality and a country home in neighboring Bugiri District.